© 2009 Clove Garden

 Office.
 For a definitive reading consult a copyright attorney.

-is automatically assigned to the creator(s), unless that copyright has been
+copyright is automatically assigned to the creator(s), unless that

-© symbol or a copyright notice is not required for copyright protection.
+the © symbol or a copyright notice is not required for copyright

-Within other Berne signators registration is not required, but some 20
+protection.
+Within other Berne signators registration is not required,

-countries do require a copyright notice.
-In the US, registration enables you
+but some 20 countries do require a copyright notice.
+In the US,

-to recover a statutory $150,000 per violation, while unregistered works
+registration enables you to recover a statutory $150,000 per violation,

-by a person or persons specifically hired to do that work, whether by hourly
+created by a person or persons specifically hired to do that work,

 The fact that something has been published on the Internet does